 EMPLOYEE STOCK PURCHASE PLAN.
-The Employee Stock Purchase Plan was adopted by our board of directors in October 2000 and was approved by our stockholders in November 2000.
+The Employee Stock Purchase Plan was adopted by our board of directors in October 2000 subject to stockholder approval.
+The Employee Stock Purchase Plan will be submitted to stockholders in November 2000.
 Up to 500,000 shares of our common stock may be issued under the Employee Stock Purchase Plan.
 The Employee Stock Purchase Plan is administered by our compensation committee.